maiertech/coding-blog/content/notes/vscode/containers.md

 - You can use `containerEnv` in `devcontainer.json` to set env variables that apply to the entire container, not just VS Code.
 This seems to work reliably and is the recommended way of setting env variables.

+## GitHub Codespaces

+This is GitHub's implementation of cloud hosted dev containers.
+Once a container is created, it is persisted and any changes you make to the container, e.g. changinge VS Code settings, are persisted, too.